Nana-447/react--fully-from-scratch/README.md

 #### 6 - Check all the [Technical Notes / Tips that I have used on my CRWN - Clothing Store Project](https://github.com/jvlessa/React--Zero-To-Mastery/blob/master/readmes/CRWN-TECHNOTES.md)
 #### 7 - I have used FireBase as the Database for my CRWN - Clothing Store Project.
 [Click here to see each step](https://github.com/jvlessa/React--Zero-To-Mastery/blob/master/readmes/FIREBASE-TECHNOTES.md)
 #### 8 - I have decided to write my notes about Redux here in a separated document.
 [Go check it](https://github.com/jvlessa/React--Zero-To-Mastery/blob/master/readmes/REDUX-NOTES.md)
+#### 9 - I have used Stripe Payments on this project.
+To check the documentation about it, [click here](https://github.com/jvlessa/React--Zero-To-Mastery/blob/master/readmes/STRIPE-PAYMENTS.md)

 ## How do I run your projects, João?